brickbots/PiFinder/docs/source/quick_start.rst

 You’ll be able to turn on your PiFinder and start using it as soon as you see multiple stars in the part of the sky where the PiFinder is pointed.
 PiFinder uses the stars (and its internal GPS sensor) to learn where it is and what it’s looking at, so it needs a few stars in order to get started.
 This may happen a little after sunset, or, if you’re in an area with light pollution, you may have to wait until full darkness.

 There are two icons in the upper right of the screen that will tell you if the PiFinder knows where it is: one shows a sattelite dish when GPS signal and location has been acquired, and the other shows how the PiFinder has determined your current telescope poition.
-I will displya a camera if it has plate-solved its current view, and a cross of arrows if the scope is moving and it's using the acceleromiter.
+I will display a camera if it has plate-solved its current view, and a cross of arrows if the scope is moving and it's using the acceleromiter.
 If you see an 'X', the PiFinder has yet to determine where it's pointing (see :ref:`quick_start:setting focus & first solve`)

 .. list-table::